Athlon1600/chat/README.md

 Entire application is **self-contained** within this single repository which has many advantages during development.

-- `/apps` folder contains "launchable" apps
+- `/apps` folder contains "launchable" apps that can be started by calling `npm run start` within that application's directory.
+Neither application can depend on another.
+Apps can only depend on `packages`.
 - `/packages` folder contains "shared" code used by apps and by other packages too.

 ## :whale2: Local Development using Docker